SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 [![solution](https://flat.badgen.net/badge/solution/available/green?icon=github)](webapp)
 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=github)](https://sap-samples.github.io/ui5-mdc-json-tutorial/ex3/dist)
 # Exercise 3: How to Build Advanced ValueHelps
-In this exercise, we will build advanced ValueHelps and integrate them into the filter fields.
+In this exercise, we will build advanced ValueHelps and integrate them into the FilterFields.
 This enhancement will improve the user's filtering experience and expedite the search for desired results.

 ## Step 1: Build ValueHelps as Fragments
 Let's begin by creating a subfolder in the `view` folder of our web application, and name it `fragment`.
 Here, we will build two ValueHelps of varying complexity.
 These ValueHelps are defined in conjunction with the table wrappers, [`MTable`](https://sdk.openui5.org/api/sap.ui.mdc.valuehelp.content.MTable) and [`MDCTable`](https://sdk.openui5.org/api/sap.ui.mdc.valuehelp.content.MDCTable), which manage the orchestration of the associated table and the communication with the ValueHelp dialog.